sqlxpert/lights-off-aws/README.md

 ## LightsOut CloudFormation Operations

-Using tags on custom CloudFormation stacks to schedule changes to a stack parameter value is an advanced Lights Out feature.
+Using tags on your own custom CloudFormation stack to change a stack parameter on schedule is an advanced Lights Out feature.

 A sample use case is toggling the deletion of an `AWS::EC2::ClientVpnTargetNetworkAssociation` at the end of the work day